 This experience differs along gender and race lines.
-The ILO found that in Western European countries, at least one-third of all advertised vacancies were effectively closed to applicants from ethnic minority groups as a result of discriminatory hiring practices.362 Women represent 48.1% of international migrants; almost 80% of female migrants are in the service sector.363 Migrant workers - especially migrant women - form a critical component of care infrastructures and workforces around the world.364 Thus, in Europe and North America respectively, migrants constitute 55% and 71% of domestic workers,365 with women constituting 76% of domestic workers globally.366
+The ILO found that in Western European countries, at least one-third of all advertised vacancies were effectively closed to applicants from ethnic minority groups as a result of discriminatory hiring practices.
+Women represent 48.1% of international migrants; almost 80% of female migrants are in the service sector.
+Migrant workers - especially migrant women - form a critical component of care infrastructures and workforces around the world.
+Thus, in Europe and North America respectively, migrants constitute 55% and 71% of domestic workers, Migham Workers globally.